shonkatzenberger/sdc_proj_5/WRITEUP.md

 GPU, so decided to craft a solution using Tensorflow.

-Given enough training data, a neural network can easily "learn" gradient features directly from raw input data, so hand crafting gradient features in unnecessary.
-For this project, the provided training data was adequate to produce a good DNN classifier.
+Given enough training data, a neural network can easily "learn" gradient features directly from raw input data, so hand crafting gradient features (such as HOG) is unnecessary.
+For this project, the provided training data was sufficient to produce a good DNN classifier.

 Ideally, the windowing logic should also be kept on the GPU.
 The key insight is that a fully convolutional neural network (with no fully connected layers) can be applied to images of various sizes and automatically performs windowing.
 That is,